 Much like the Jaybird Vista 2, these are among the best cycling headphones for riders who need the option of quickly and easily switching between total sound immersion and active ambient hearing.
 It's a great feature if you are either out on the road (where it's legal to do so), or like us, training at home when you need to switch between listening out for small children, or not wanting to hear them.

-The batteries have a decent play time of between four or five hours, with just five minutes in their charging case providing a impressive hour of listening or talking time.
+The batteries have a decent play time of between four and five hours, with just five minutes in their charging case providing an impressive hour of listening or talking time.
 Other neat features about the charge case include the smart charge feature, which detects listening habits and only charges to 100% when you need to use them to optimise battery life.
 The fact that they are Magsafe and wireless charge is also incredibly helpful.

 The ability to swap silicone tips helps to get the sizing and comfort right, although these won't be right for everyone and will need a poke back in occasionally when really going for the burn in a high intensity training session.